zhuguanghui86/code_for_mypaper/README.md

-# code_for_mypaper
+# code_for_mypaper   Authors: Guanghui ZHU
-(1） code for the paper titled "Online Fault Diagnosis of Discrete Event Systems Using Labeled Petri Nets With an Overall Fault Status", which will be submitted to a journal.
+(1）There are codes for the paper titled "Online Fault Diagnosis of Discrete Event Systems Using Labeled Petri Nets With an Overall Fault Status", which will be submitted to a journal.

 (2) To run the example in the paper, you should first install the GUROBI solver and make sure that the connection of GUROBI solver with MATLAB is correct.

-You can use the following commands to test the example in the paper.
+(3) You can use the following commands to test the example in the paper.

 Pre=[